kinchung99/Workload_Balancer/ballast/README.md

    text stays editable; the band patterns arrive as vector fills, not bitmaps.
 3. Bind the imported hex values to the variables from step 1.
 They match exactly, because both came out of the same file.
-4. `/foundations` is frame 17 of 18 and doubles as the design file's cover page — every band, pattern, type step and dread state rendered from the same tokens.
+4. `/foundations` is the last frame and doubles as the design file's cover page — every band, pattern, type step and dread state rendered from the same tokens.

 `figma/canvas.html` is generated and safe to delete; regenerate it any time the